Top parties seek to protect monopoly as Lebanon votes - Journal du Cameroun

 – Weak turnout –

-Lebanon has often been a scene where the rivalry between the region’s two heavyweight has played out but their political clients in this election seemed content to maintain the status quo.
+Lebanon has often been a scene where the rivalry between the region’s two heavyweights has played out, but their political clients in this election seemed content to maintain the status quo.

 With the turnout figure on course to fall short of the 54 percent mark set in 2009, several senior political leaders to made televised appeals for an eleventh-hour rush to the ballot boxes.